thekidder/terrarium/README.md

 # WebGL Terrarium #

+Development

-To build: `npm run-script build`
+- To build: `npm run-script build`
-To run a development server: `npm start`
+- To run a development server: `npm start`